NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/README.md

 ### About the Project

 This project fetches spectral data from the [MassBank](https://massbank.eu/) database, extracts m/z (mass-to-charge) values and intensities, and converts them into sine waves.
 The project supports two frequency mapping algorithms: linear mapping (m/z values directly to frequencies with an offset) and inverse mapping (higher m/z values produce lower frequencies).
+You can control parameters like offset, scale, shift, duration, and sample rate to shape the resulting audio.
 Features include a keyboard playback interface for real-time interaction and displays recently generated compounds from all users for easy access.

 **Tech Stack:**